Mistakes sellers make. How to avoid them.

 If the RCDs or smoke alarms are missing or inadequate (click here for an overview of the requirements), arrange to have them installed or repaired with plenty of time to spare.

-By checking early that you have the Certificate of Title, identification documents, and proper RCDs and smoke alarms, you help avoid hassles later on in the settlement process.
+By checking early that you have the certificate of title, identification documents, and proper RCDs and smoke alarms, you help avoid hassles later on in the settlement process.

 Image by Paula via Flickr.